In This Article

 In most cases, sensitive teeth are brought about by gingivitis, cracked teeth, or receding gums.
 That is why dental whitening is complicated for those with sensitive teeth and it is advisable to see your dentist before starting a whitening procedure.
 Since your dentist understands your dental history, he/she will be better positioned to work out an ideal program for your sensitive teeth.

 What If My Dentist Says No to Dental Whitening?

 If you are sensitive to dental whitening, your dentist may ask you to fix issues that will not allow you to go through the procedure, especially if you are having gum disease.
 The gum disease should be fixed before you can be advised to go for whitening.
 In addition, if there are cavities in your teeth, they must be filled before treatment.
-Fortunately, majority of dental issues are treatable and once your dental practitioner is able to confirm that you are fit for the treatment, you will be given the green light.
+Fortunately, the majority of dental issues are treatable and once your dental practitioner is able to confirm that you are fit for the treatment, you will be given the green light.

 Is There Hope for Best Teeth Whitener For Sensitive Teeth?

 If you are pursuing a beautiful smile and you have sensitive teeth, there is hope for you.
 There are dental whitening solutions specifically created for people like you.
 And if you can have a comprehensive discussion with your dentist, your dentist will properly guide you in order to get safe and perfect results.
 Some whitener may give you temporary discomfort due to your situation but this can be properly handled by an expert.

 Managing Sensitive Teeth After Whitening

 To Bleach or Not to Bleach

-There are many dental whitening products around such as gels, strips, mouth rinses and whitening toothpastes.
+There are many dental whitening products around such as gels, strips, mouth rinses, and whitening toothpaste.
 According to the American Dental Association (ADA), you can achieve whitening by two means – bleaching and non-bleaching.
 Bleaching products will alter the natural color of your teeth because they contain hydrogen peroxide which is a bleaching agent.
 Non-bleaching products will only get rid of surface stains but if your case is severe discoloration, you should not hesitate to see your dental practitioner.

 Your Sensitive Side